The Families of Mushrooms and Toadstools Represented in the British Isles |

 Ecology.
 Saprophytic.
 The fruit-bodies borne on the ground (often, or on litter), or on dead wood.

-British representation.
+Representation in Britain and Ireland.
 11 species in Britain; Ceratellopsis, Chaetotyphula, Clavariadelphus, Gomphus, Lentaria.

 World representation.
 107 species; genera 11.